Tansey Coetzee

-Tansey Coetzee (born 8 October 1984) is a South African model and beauty pageant titleholder who won Miss South Africa 2007, and later represented South Africa in Miss Universe 2008 in Nha Trang, Vietnam, where she placed among the top 15 semifinalists.
+Tansey Coetzee (born 8 October 1984) is a South African model and beauty pageant titleholder who was crowned Miss South Africa 2007, and later competed as the host delegate of the Miss World 2008 pageant held in Johannesburg, South Africa, where she finished as a Top 5 finalist.
+She also previously represented South Africa in Miss Universe 2008 in Nha Trang, Vietnam, where she placed among the Top 15 semifinalists.

 She is the first coloured Miss South Africa winner in history to achieve high placements at both Miss World and Miss Universe.
 Only 4 Miss South Africa winners have ever achieved this.
 She attended Allen Glen High School in Roodepoort, west of Johannesburg.

 Personal life

 Tansey Coetzee is married to Kolapo Sodeinde.
 They have a daughter.